-Our friends from Toggl have released an awesome guide to establishing a successful remote culture.
+Our friends from Toggl Track have released an awesome guide to establishing a successful remote culture.

 This well-written guide answers some questions like how to build a remote team, how to lead a remote team or why build one in the first place.
 10 awesome companies like Invision, GitLab, Zapier and yours truly, Toggl Plan, share their experience on how they established a remote culture.